BenNoxXD/PI-UMTX-Host/README.md

 <br>

 Paste the following into the newly created file:
-Note that you may have to change the user name
+Note that you may have to change the user name.
 <br>

 ```sh